Java EE vs. Spring: Which is More Popular?

 - Blog - What to Expect in Spring Boot 3

 - White Paper - Full 2021 Java Developer Report

 If you're working with an enterprise Java application, rebuilds and redeploys can take up a significant amount of developer time.
 JRebel skips redeploys, saving developers a significant amount of time.

-See how much time JRebel can save you with a free, 10-day trial.
+See how much time you can save with JRebel when you start a free 14-day trial.